| Code | MSCPMC |

 - Hold an NFQ Level 8 honours degree or level 8 Higher Diploma, in which at least a second class honours was awarded or hold an appropriate professional qualification with at least two years’ significant experience in coaching or management with senior professional responsibility

-- Each candidate will be required to submit a two hundred word document outlining the reasons why they wish to undertake this programme
+- Outlining the reasons why you wish to undertake this programme

-- Applicants are required to supply two written references.
-One reference must be a professional reference
+- Supply two written references (One reference must be a professional reference).

-- All applicants with be required to attend for interview as part of the application process
+- Attend for interview as part of the application process

 - Final selection of candidates will be subject to the approval of the Programme Team